Bogs Workman Review

 Our Analysis and Test Results

 The Workman is a great boot.
-They take all the best parts of the Bogs Classic Ultra High, which won the Editors' Choice Award for the last 3 years and improve on it.
-We're most impressed by their weight savings — these full-size boots weigh in just below 5 lbs per pair for a men's size 13, which is way lighter than any other serious workboot in our test.
-With such big weight savings, you'd assume these boots would have similarly big concessions in other areas, and unfortunately, after 6 months of use, we found some.
-Read our durability issues below:
+They take all the best parts of older Bogs models and improve on them.
+We're most impressed by their weight — these full-size boots weigh just over 5 pounds per pair for a men's size 13, lighter than many other serious workboot in our test.

 Performance Comparison